Nash Equilibria on (Un)Stable Networks: Policy experiments

+The estimated model serves as a numerical prototype for the equilibrium behaviors and, in particular, for the equilibrium adjustments to various policy interventions.
+Table \ref{table:ctrf-price} presents simulated increases in tobacco prices ranging from $20$ to $160$ cents (in the sample tobacco prices average at $\$1.67$ for a pack) and their effect on the overall tobacco smoking rates for the sample.
+The table compares the predictions from the full model to those from the model when agents are restricted from adjusting their friendship links and those from a model that is estimated without data on the friendship network.

+As seen in table \ref{table:ctrf-price}, smoking rates responds to price changes.
+Comparison between model's predictions with and without friendship adjustments (columns two and three) reveals that the latter underestimates the mean response by around $15\%$ .
+In addition, the model without friendship choices underestimates the variance of this response as well (see figure \ref{fig:priceeffects}).
+Finally, lack of network data (forcing the restriction $\phi_S=\phi_N=0$) leads to a bias in the mean response to price changes that is between $50\%$ and $70\%$ of the prediction of the full model.

-Table \ref{table:ctrf-price} suggests that the social interactions, including the response of the social network, is quantitatively relevant in measuring the intended effect of increasing tobacco prices.
-The baseline smoking in the sample is $33\%$ so that a price increase of $\$1.00$ (about $60\%$) reduces the smoking to $23\%$.
-Comparison between model's predictions with and without friendship adjustments (columns two and three) reveals that the freedom of breaking friendships and changing smoking behavior induces larger decrease in overall smoking compared to situation when individuals are held in their existing (fixed) social networks.
+This analysis suggests that the freedom of breaking friendships and changing smoking behavior induces slightly larger decrease in overall smoking compared to situation when individuals are held in their existing (fixed) social networks.
 Figuratively, a price change has two effects on the decision to smoke: the direct effect operates through changing individuals' exogenous decision environment and the indirect/spillover effect operates through changing the peer norm which then puts additional pressure on the individuals' to follow the change.
-When comparing the endogenous to fixed network, the direct effect is likely to be stronger in the former environment while the indirect effect is likely to be stronger in the latter environment.\footnote{Additional analysis and simulations are provided in the appendix on page \pageref{fig:priceeffects}.}
+When comparing the endogenous to fixed network, the direct effect is likely to be stronger in the former environment while the indirect effect is likely to be stronger in the latter environment.\footnote{It is interesting to relate this findings to the theoretical analysis in \cite{Jackson2016Paradox} who argues that variability in individuals' popularity (degree in a social network) leads to biased perceptions for the social norm which in turn leads to higher levels of activities compared to a situation when there is no variability in individuals' popularity.
+This counterfactual experiments hints to such amplification mechanisms (in quite different settings).} Related to this decomposition, this study suggests that quantitatively the direct effect dominates in shaping the overall equilibrium adjustments.

-Comparison of the model's predictions with and without peer effects (columns two and four) suggest that social interactions account for roughly $70\%$ of the decrease in smoking following a price increase.
-Finally, note that the prediction from a model relying on coarse calculations, if one is to completely discard the presence of peer effects, and the predictions from the model when the social network is held fixed are grossly inline.